Alboroni/WAF-Monitoring/readme.md

 ## Service Health

 Service health alerts should be set up in adherence to the the KPI disucssion session.
-Example templates for setting up a service health alert can be found here
+Example templates for setting up a service health alert can be found here <to add>

 ## Resource Health